mcint170/CMSE_401_Project/README.md

 The project I selected is to implement PyTorch on the HPCC, and Parallalize with multiple GPUs a Convolutional Neural Network, made with pytorch, that learns how to classify images from CIFAR 10 images.

-Original (now outdated and not about this CNN) Project Proposal is located in Project_Proposal.ipynb
+Original (now outdated and not about this CNN) Project Proposal is located in Project_Proposal.ipynb This project was originally about training a Reinforcement Learning model to play the first level of Super Mario Bros.
+The code is fully functioning (besides for the `multi_GPU/` folder which contains code that

 A getexample-esque for PyTorch and this CNN is located in the `pytorch_classifier/` folder